tisztamo/Catwalk.jl/docs/src/index.md

-# JIT.jl Intro
+# Catwalk.jl Intro

-JIT.jl can speed up long-running Julia processes by minimizing the overhead of dynamic dispatch.
+Catwalk.jl can speed up long-running Julia processes by minimizing the overhead of dynamic dispatch.

 It profiles user-specified call sites, estimating the distribution of